 Filmed late January – early February 1921 Produced by G.M.
-Anderson for Amalgamated Producing Company Directed by Jess Robbins Main Cast: Stan Laurel, Babe Hardy, Florence Gilbert, Jack Lloyd Two Reels
+Anderson for Amalgamated Producing Company Directed by Jess Robbins, Photographed by Irving Ries, Two Reels, Main Cast: Stan Laurel, Babe Hardy, Florence Gilbert, Jack Lloyd

 Before their initial encounter in 1921, jobbing actors Stanley Laurel and Oliver ‘Babe’ Hardy both had a string of film credits to their names, released by various movie studios.
 Babe, having featured in more than two hundred and thirty shorts, sometimes as the lead, but more often cast as a supporting villain, or ‘Heavy’, was a well seasoned and respected professional in the movie business.
 At the same time, whilst only having just over a dozen films under his belt, Stan was headlining his own series of comedy shorts, trying to carve out a career as a leading star and follow in the footsteps of his ex. music hall colleague and roommate, who had become, by this time, the biggest movie star in the world, Charlie Chaplin.

 By 1918, following spells making films at Nestor, LKO, Hal Roach’s Rolin Film Company and also at Vitagraph, appearing alongside one of the hottest comedic stars in Hollywood, Larry Semon, Stan’s attempts to become a headlining movie star hadn’t achieved the levels of success that he’d hoped and ultimately, needing to earn a living, he returned to the arduous vaudeville circuit with his stage partner and common-law wife, Mae Dahlberg.